Cloud Archiving for GDPR Compliance, Data Backup, and the Right to Be Forgotten

 - minute read

-With the continuing flood of data piling up across organizations around the world, many are turning to the cloud as part of a long-term storage strategy to keep pace with the vast amounts of data they must store, manage, and share.
+With the continuing flood of data piling up across organizations around the world, many are turning to cloud archives and cloud storage solutions.
+These tools form the foundation of long-term storage strategies that help businesses keep pace with the vast amounts of data they must store, manage, and share.
 Most of the organizations that I work with are archiving inactive or little accessed data to cloud archives for regulatory and legal compliance reasons, while keeping active data on-premises for daily use.
 No surprises there.
 However, they are also utilizing cloud storage as a data backup solution – instead of storing and managing months or years’ worth of backup tapes in 3rd-party warehouses.

 Companies face two main issues dealing with the right to be forgotten: